Training in advanced imaging.

 In 2018, construction of the Imaging Technology Centre will begin in Heidelberg at the European Molecular Biology Laboratory (EMBL), one of the world’s foremost basic research centres.
 It will be the first centre to provide researchers from all over the globe access to these technologies in combination.

 The Boehringer Ingelheim Foundation will donate 5 million euros toward the new centre’s operations, in particular to training scientists in the use of the highly complex microscopes, and to supporting their research with them.
 The building and the equipment of the new centre will be financed by the German federal government, the state government of Baden-Wuerttemberg, and industry.
-The ground-breaking ceremony will take place in the summer of 2018.
+The ground-breaking ceremony took place in April 2019.

 Unifying light and electron microscopy.